lzmartinico/GameOfLife/README.txt

 		Grid.hs
 		Main.hs

-So the package includes compiled binaries for 32-bit Windows, which can be used straight away.

-But if you want to use the program on a different platform, you need to compile it.

-Suppose you want to compile the program for Mac.
+Suppose you want to compile the program for Windows.
 Then
-1. Create a folder "bin-mac" in "GameOfLife".
+1. Create a folder "bin-win32" in "GameOfLife".
 2. Go to "src".
 3. Run

-> ghc -o ../bin-mac/Life -outputdir ../bin-mac Main.hs
+> ghc -o ../bin-win32/Life -outputdir ../bin-win32 Main.hs

-This will create the output files in "GameOfLife/bin-mac".
+This will create the output files in "GameOfLife/bin-win32".
 They will include an executable file "Life".

 #2 Usage